 Alex Sopp is a musician and artist living in Brooklyn.

 In addition to playing the flute, Alex is a singer and a visual artist.
-Most recently, she has appeared as a multi-disciplinary performer and singer in theater director John Tiffany’s production of “The Ambassador,” a staged song cycle written by Gabriel Kahane.
+Most recently, she was a member of Paul Simon’s band for his “Farewell Tour”, providing flute, whistles, and vocal harmonies to the iconic songwriter’s body of work.
+She has appeared as a multi-disciplinary performer and singer in theater director John Tiffany’s production of “The Ambassador,” a staged song cycle written by Gabriel Kahane.
 Her voice can also be heard on several albums, including the yMusic + Ben Folds collaboration, “So There”.
-In addition to several handmade stop-motion animation films used as music videos, Alex’s paintings grace the covers of records by such artists as Ben Folds and The Knights, and can be seen in private collections
+In addition to several handmade stop-motion animation films used as music videos, Alex’s paintings grace the covers of records by such artists as Ben Folds and The Knights, and can be seen in private collections.

 Alex grew up in St. Croix, Virgin Islands.
 She completed both her Bachelors and Masters degrees at The Juilliard School.